mu-box/microbox-adapter-linode/README.md

-An implementation of the [Nanobox Custom Provider](https://docs.nanobox.io/providers/create/) spec for Linode.
+An implementation of the [Microbox Custom Provider](https://docs.microbox.cloud/providers/create/) spec for Linode.

 ## Development